The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Background

 \subsection{Search-based Software Testing}

 Search-based Software Testing (SBST) formulates a software testing problem into a computational search problem that can be optimized with meta-heuristic search techniques, such as hill-climbing, simulated annealing, and genetic algorithms \cite{mcminn2004search}.
 The key to the optimization process is defining a problem-specific fitness function, which guides the search by measuring the quality of potential solutions from a possibly infinite search space.
 Greater fitness values are assigned to those inputs that provide data closer to the focal point in the program \cite{mcminn2011search}.
 The original use of SBST was structural coverage testing \cite{miller1976automatic}, including path and branch coverage.
 The path taken through the program under test is compared with some structure of interest for which coverage is sought \cite {mcminn2011search}.
 The fitness function usually incorporates two metrics—approach level and branch distance \cite{wegener2001evolutionary}.
 The complete fitness value is computed by normalizing the branch distance and adding it to the approach level \cite{mcminn2011search}.
 In addition to structural testing, SBST can also be used for functional testing \cite{buehler2003evolutionary, buhler2008evolutionary}, temporal testing \cite{puschner1998testing, wegener1997testing, wegener1998verifying}, robustness testing \cite{schultz1993test}, integration testing \cite{briand2002using, colanzi2011integration}, regression testing \cite{li2007search}, stress testing \cite{briand2005stress}, mutation testing \cite{jia2008constructing}, interaction testing\cite{cohen2003constructing, petke2013efficiency, cohen2007interaction}, state testing\cite{derderian2006automated, derderian2006, lehre2014runtime}, and exception testing \cite{tracey2000automated, tracey2002search}.
+The main difference between fuzzing and SBST is that fuzzing uses lightweight and scalable heuristics to maintain and evolve a population of test inputs, whereas SBST approaches typically use an optimization formula to search for ideal test cases~\cite{medicherla2020fitness}.